-4. Notwithstanding the release given in paragraph 2 and 3 of this Agreement, or any other term of this Agreement, the following claims of the United States are specifically reserved and are not released:
+- 4. Notwithstanding the releases given in paragraphs 2 and 3 of this Agreement, or any other term of this Agreement, the following claims of the United States are specifically reserved and are not released: - a.

-- a.
 Any liability arising under Title 26, U.S. Code (Internal Revenue Code); - b.
 Any criminal liability; - c.
-Except as explicitly stated in this Agreement, any administrative liability, including mandatory exclusion from Federal health care programs; - Any liability to the United States (or its agencies) for any conduct other than the Covered Conduct; - e.
+Except as explicitly stated in this Agreement, any administrative liability, including mandatory exclusion from Federal health care programs; - d.
+Any liability to the United States (or its agencies) for any conduct other than the Covered Conduct; - e.
 Any liability based upon obligations created by this Agreement; - f.
 Any liability of individuals; - g.
 Any liability for express or implied warranty claims or other claims for defective or deficient products or services, including quality of goods and services; - h.
-Any liability for failure to deliver goods or services due; - i.
-Any liability for personal injury or property damage or for other consequential damages arising from the Covered Conduct.

-5. UT waives and shall not assert any defenses UT may have to any criminal prosecution or administrative action relating to the Covered Conduct that may be based in whole or in part on a contention that, under the Double Jeopardy Clause in the Fifth Amendment of the

-Constitution, or under the Excessive Fines Clause in the Eighth Amendment of the Constitution, this Agreement bars a remedy sought in such criminal prosecution or administrative action.
-Nothing in this paragraph or any other provision of this Agreement constitutes an agreement by the United States concerning the characterization of the Settlement Amount for purposes of the Internal Revenue laws, Title 26 of the United States Code.
+Any liability for failure to deliver goods or services due; and - Any liability for personal injury or property damage or for other consequential damages arising from the Covered Conduct. - 5.
+Amgen waives and shall not assert any defenses Amgen may have to any criminal prosecution or administrative action relating to the Covered Conduct that may be based in whole or in part on a contention that, under the Double Jeopardy Clause in the Fifth Amendment of the Constitution, or under the Excessive Fines Clause in the Eighth Amendment of the Constitution, this Agreement bars a remedy sought in such criminal prosecution or administrative action.

-6. UT fully and finally releases the United States, its agencies, officers, agents, employees, and servants, from any claims (including attorney's fees, costs, and expenses of every kind and however denominated) that UT has asserted, could have asserted, or may assert in the future against the United States, and its agencies, officers, agents, employees, and servants related to the Covered Conduct and the United States' investigation and prosecution thereof.

-7. The Settlement Amount shall not be decreased as a result of the denial of claims for payment now being withheld from payment by any Medicare contractor (e.g., Medicare Administrative Contractor, fiscal intermediary, carrier) or any state payer, related to the Covered Conduct; and UT agrees not to resubmit to any Medicare contractor or any state payer any previously denied claims related to the Covered Conduct, agrees not to appeal any such denials of claims, and agrees to withdraw any such pending appeals.

-8. UT agrees to the following:

-a.
-Unallowable Costs Defined: All costs (as defined in the Federal Acquisition Regulation, 48 C.F.R. § 31.205-47; and in Titles XVIII and XIX of the Social Security Act, 42 U.S.C. §§ 1395-1395kkk-1 and 1396-1396w-5; and the regulations and official program directives promulgated thereunder) incurred by or on behalf of UT, its present or former officers, directors, employees, shareholders, and agents in connection with:

-(1) the matters covered by this Agreement;
+- 6. Amgen fully and finally releases the United States, its agencies, officers, agents, employees, and servants, from any claims (including for attorney's fees, costs, and expenses of every kind and however denominated) that Amgen has asserted, could have asserted, or may assert in the future against the United States, and its agencies, officers, agents, employees, and servants related to the Covered Conduct and the United States' investigation and prosecution thereof. - 7.
+The Settlement Amount shall not be decreased as a result of the denial of claims for payment now being withheld from payment by any Medicare contractor (e.g., Medicare Administrative Contractor, fiscal intermediary, carrier) or any state payer, related to the Covered Conduct; and Amgen agrees not to resubmit to any Medicare contractor or any state payer any previously denied claims related to the Covered Conduct, agrees not to appeal any such denials of claims, and agrees to withdraw any such pending appeals. - 8.
+Amgen agrees to the following: - a.
+Unallowable Costs Defined: All costs (as defined in the Federal Acquisition Regulation, 48 C.F.R. § 31.205-47; and in Titles XVIII and XIX of the Social Security Act, 42 U.S.C. §§ 1395-1395kkk-1 and 1396-1396w-5; and the regulations and official program directives promulgated thereunder) incurred by or on behalf of Amgen, its present or former officers, directors, employees, shareholders, and agents in connection with: - (1) the matters covered by this Agreement; - (2) the United States' audit(s), and any civil or criminal investigations of the matters covered by this Agreement; - (3) Amgen's investigation, defense, and corrective actions undertaken in response to the United States' audit(s) and any civil or criminal investigation(s) in connection with the matters covered by this Agreement (including attorney's fees);